-Judge Holderman used data on chipset prices and profit margins, rather than data from "comparable" licenses, to perform his calculations of RAND royalties.
-He presumably could have used data on device prices and profit margins to perform similar calculations, though that data was not reported in his opinion (and it is not clear whether Innovatio introduced such data into the record).
+232 Judge Holderman used data on chipset prices and profit margins, rather than data from "comparable" licenses, to perform his calculations of RAND royalties.
+He presumably could have used data on device prices and profit margins to perform similar calculations, though those data were not reported in his opinion (and it is not clear whether Innovatio introduced such data into the record).

-&lt;sup>221 Innovatio MOFCO, p.
-29 (discussing the fact that access points differed in a number of ways, such as whether they had mounting brackets, Ethernet connections, and software, while Mr. Bergey assigned the same "Feature Factor" of 95 percent to all of them).
+233 In re Innovatio, 2013 WL 5593609, at 15 (stating that, although access points differed in a number of ways, such as whether they had mounting brackets, Ethernet connections, and software, Mr. Bergey assigned the same "Feature Factor" of 95 percent to all of them).